-- (1) Amounts represent the aggregate grant date fair value of options granted during 2018 calculated in accordance with FASB ASC Topic 718.
-See Note 9, "Stock-based Compensation," to the financial statements included in our Annual Report for a discussion of the assumptions we made in determining the grant date fair value of our equity awards. - (2) Dr. Danos joined the Company in March 2017 and, therefore, his January 2018 equity incentive award was prorated accordingly.
+(2) Amounts represent the aggregate grant date fair value of options granted during 2020 calculated in accordance with FASB ASC Topic 718.
+See Note 11, "Stock-based Compensation," to the financial statements included in our Annual Report for a discussion of the assumptions we made in determining the grant date fair value of our equity awards.

-All options in the above table have an exercise price of \$35.80, which was the closing price of our common stock on the relevant grant date.
 Shares of our common stock underlying the options in the above table will vest over a four-year period, with 25% of the shares vesting after 12 months from the date of grant and the balance vesting in equal monthly installments over the 36 months thereafter, provided that the optionee provides continuous service to the Company.

-The Board, with respect to our President and CEO, and the Compensation Committee, with respect to our other NEOs, has also granted stock options and restricted stock units from time to time, outside of our annual equity incentive awards, in recognition of an NEOs expanded roles or continuing contributions to the Company's performance.
-No such grants were made in 2018.
+The Board, with respect to our President and CEO, and the Compensation Committee, with respect to our other NEOs, has also granted stock options and restricted stock units from time to time outside of our annual equity incentive awards and one-time awards upon joining the Company, in recognition of an NEOs expanded roles or continuing contributions to the Company's performance.
+No such grants were made in 2020.